The Top Ten Common Questions About Pressure Washing

 - Pavements, Walkways, and Front Steps

 Speaking of slippery surfaces, pavements, walkways, and front steps can all become treacherous in the rain, ice, and snow.
 You can prevent a lot of accidents by getting rid of slippery mildew and dirt.
 In addition to keeping everyone safe, you’ll add a ton of kerb appeal to your home – it’s amazing what little pressure washing can do!

 - Garage Floors and Driveways

-Your driveway is a large expanse of space in front of your home, and when it gets dirty or covered in oil stains, it really devalues your kerb appeal.
-Pressure washing your driveway and garage floors tackles stubborn oil stains and get everything spic and span.
+Your driveway is a large expanse of space in front of your home, and when it gets dirty or covered in oil stains, it devalues your curb appeal.
+Pressure washing your driveway and garage floors tackles stubborn oil stains and gets everything spic and span.

 Pressure washers are not just for the outside of buildings or pavement surfaces.
 They work wonderfully on cars and trucks.
 You will likely need to use a scrub brush attachment with your pressure washer to get everything completely clean.
 If you’re using detergents, make sure to check that they are safe for use on vehicle paint.

 A pressure washer makes short work of the slimy mildew and mould that can build up on plastic, vinyl, or wood garden furniture.
 Simply remove the cushions and aim away – your tables, chairs, and benches will be sparkling clean in no time at all.